Nashville is the perfect Southern city to enjoy on a tight budget

 Almost every corner in Nashville has a brown, historical marker or monument from the Civil War, giving you the chance to read about the city's role in the war and the history of the various spots around town.
 You can easily walk from one to the next and give yourself a free class on the Civil War and learn more about the war than you ever did in school, from battle sites to architectural anecdotes.

-If you’re ready to explore Nashville for yourself, head over to Trekeffect to plan your trip, find budget friendly accommodations, and other free Nashville activities!
+If you’re ready to explore Nashville for yourself, plan your trip, find budget friendly accommodations, and other free Nashville activities with Trekeffect!